 - The most important thing is to make sure you and your children are safe.

 - Do not leave your children behind if at all possible.
 This could be important for future custody consideration.

 If you are able to safely collect these items in advance, it’s best to do so.
 If you are unable to do so safely and you need to leave for a shelter immediately, don’t worry,…get out,…get safe,…we’ll help you retrieve what you need later.

 - Legal documents, such as deed, mortgage or lease, bank books, charge cards, social insurance and other identification, immigration papers

 - Clothes for a few days

-- Children’s feeding bottles, diapers, clothes, favourite toys and blanket
+- Children’s feeding bottles, diapers, clothes, favorite toys and blanket

 - Keys for home, car, safety deposit box

 If you have called the police, they will wait for you while you collect whatever items you need.